richardbiely/gaia-ecs/README.md

 w.add<Position>();

 // Add and remove multiple components.
-// This is also one archetype movement rather than 6 compared to doing these operations separate. w.bulk(e)
+// This does one archetype movement rather than 6 compared to doing these operations separate. w.bulk(e)
  // add Velocity to entity e
  .add<Velocity>()